etiennestuder/gradle-credentials-plugin/README.md

     gradle addCredentials --key someKey --value someValue

 Optionally, pass along a custom passphrase through the `credentialsPassphrase` project property.
-The credentials are stored in the passphrase-specific _GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.
+Passing a passphrase is recommended and might be required in future releases of the credentials plugin.

     gradle addCredentials --key someKey --value someValue -PcredentialsPassphrase=mySecretPassPhrase

 Optionally, pass along a custom directory location of the credentials file through the `credentialsLocation` project property.

     gradle addCredentials --key someKey --value someValue -PcredentialsLocation=/some/directory

+Optionally, specify the file name of the credentials file through the `credentialsFile` project property.

+    gradle addCredentials --key someKey --value someValue -PcredentialsFile=my.encrypted.properties

+Specifying a custom `credentialsFile` project property can be useful to encrypt credentials for different projects with different passphrases.

 ### Remove encrypted credentials